Vladimir Parpura: Early life and education

-Parpura was born was born December 5, 1964 in Split, Croatia.
+Parpura was born was born December 5, 1964, in Split, Croatia.
 Following compulsory military service, he earned his M.D. at University of Zagreb in 1989, and later was awarded a doctorate in neurology and zoology at Iowa State University in 1993.

 Career and research

 He taught at Iowa State University, and then in 2000 took a teaching position at University of California, Riverside.
 In July 2007, he accepted a position at the University of Alabama at Birmingham.

-He was elected Member of Academia Europaea in 2012 and of Dana Alliance for Brain Initiatives in 2016.
+He was elected as a member of the Academia Europaea in 2012 and of the Dana Alliance for Brain Initiatives in 2016.

 His interests are in ion channels, astrocyte-neuron glutamate-mediated signaling, synaptic function and Glial biology.
 His highest cited paper is "Tripartite synapses: glia, the unacknowledged partner" at 1662 times, according to Google Scholar.